Software and Artificial Intelligence (AI) have changed our lives.

-Technology has changed our lives.
-It allows us to do so much, but it’s not magic.
-That simple thought is one of the big lessons that I learned from the two legendary traders in the picture above.
+They allow us to do so much, but they are not magic.
+That simple thought is one of the big lessons I learned from the two legendary traders in the picture above.
 And when it comes to technology and trading–these questions are the norm:

-Question: In your Flagship product there’s also technology/software involved, right?
+Question: In your Flagship product there’s also AI/software involved, right?
 Can you tell me more about it?

 Question: Quite often courses are sold and there is subsequent cost for alert systems or indicators etc. I want to find out if this is the case, what you use and any cost that is associated with it.
 I don’t mind buying it, however I want to know upfront what it is and the cost of it.
 This helps my financial planning.

 Question: Michael, I am a big fan of your podcast.
 Since then I have read several of your books and started to develop a serious interest in trend following trading.
 I am hoping you can suggest good analysis software for identifying trends and paper trading.

 My answers to follow will save you $10,000 in time and expense.
 Read to the end and thank me later.